URUK-js/calepin/README.md

 ### Colaboration

 This is simple: YJS is our friend.
-Despite Calepin accept JSON as initial value, a YDoc is our main datastructure.
+Despite Edytor accept JSON as initial value, a YDoc is our main datastructure.